-Bloom: egg-shaped flowerhead are up to 4″ long and consists of numerous small pink, purple or lavender flowers, subtended by long pointed bracts from summer into fall.
+Bloom: Egg-shaped flowerhead up to 4″ long and consisting of numerous small pink, purple or lavender flowers, subtended by long pointed bracts; from summer into fall.

 Size: 4-6′ H x 1-2.5′ H

 Light: Full sun to part shade

 Care: Low maintenance; restrict seed dispersal to avoid invasive tendencies of plant.